 The University of Manchester Innovation Factory

-Freddy has over 8 years of experience in intellectual property management, helping to drive forward progress and innovation in research.
+Freddy has more than ten years of experience in intellectual property management, helping to drive progress and innovation in research.

 His broad experience includes roles at the National Institute for Health Research and Imperial Innovations.
 He is also a guest lecturer at multiple universities, including Imperial College London.

 Science and Engineering

 Natalie Mera-Pirttijarvi, Project Manager: Chemistry, Materials, and Translational Funding

 After achieving a master’s in Chemistry from The University of Manchester, Natalie Mera-Pirttijarvi joined one of the University's spin-out businesses – Nanoco Technologies Ltd – being among its first employees.
 She worked in the research and development department, leading a team of researchers on a variety of projects involving quantum dots and collaborating with multinational companies interested in technology commercialisation.
 Now, Natalie puts her chemistry and commercialisation expertise to use at the Innovation Factory, where she has been since 2016.

 Aldo Segura, Senior Project Manager: Computer Science